RCVIR/.github/README.md

 * **Clinical Cases:** 200+ interactive cases available on our platform.

 *Note: The majority of our proprietary platform architecture, automated workflows, and WaaS deployment codebases are maintained in private repositories.*

+## Our Technology Stack & Roadmap
+We bridge the gap between clinical radiology and advanced medical informatics.
+Our digital infrastructure is deployed in phases:

+**Currently Deployed & Active Research:**
+* **Artificial Intelligence:** Utilization of state-of-the-art vision models, including SAM 3 and MONAI, for medical image segmentation and analysis.
+* **Clinical Repository:** A structured Retrieval-Augmented Generation (RAG) pipeline utilizing advanced document parsing and Qdrant vector databases.
+* **Enterprise Infrastructure:** Scalable Website-as-a-Service (WaaS) deployment with secure domain mapping for localized diagnostic centers.

+**Active Development (Q3/Q4 Roadmap):**
+* **Interactive Imaging:** Engineering a custom, seamless integration of the **OHIF DICOM viewer** for web-based, scrollable clinical cases.